peterdieleman/papermod/content/posts/linux/battery-saving.md

       `systemctl status auto-cpufreq`,\
       when you went the other route.
       This should display some information telling `auto-cpufreq` is activated.
-7. Run `sudo nano /etc/tlp.conf` to open the tlp config file in nano.
+7. Run `sudo nano /etc/tlp.conf` to open the TLP config file in nano.
 8. In the config file,
    make sure the following lines are commented out, by making sure they start with a `#`: